Doichain/bitcoin-devenv/README.md

 [Update]
 I have only updated the docker portion of the project.
 The original project used a Ubuntu Xenial image, but the build failed for the current bitcoin core release because xenial does not ship with the required gcc support.
 I have moved this to Ubuntu Focal, which means that after you build the docker image, you must compile/manually install libdb4.8.
 See instruction in [Unix Build Notes](https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md).
+I'll eventually work this into the build process, still learning.

 [Bitcoin] Development Environment